These tasty vegan breakfast ideas are full of whole grains and plant based protein. Best of all, they’re totally delicious!

 Looking for vegan comfort food for breakfast?
 Look no further than this vegan biscuits and gravy!
 Impossibly flaky biscuits are covered in a thick and creamy mushroom gravy.
 It's so good, it's hard to believe this one is 100% plant based.

 And last but not least in our vegan breakfast ideas: a tofu scramble!
 You'll be surprised how much this has the flavor and texture of scrambled eggs!
 It's a healthy, savory plant based breakfast that takes only 10 minutes to whip up.
 If you'd like, serve it with the veggie saute: red onion, peppers and greens cooked until tender.
-Add toast and you've got a filling way to start the day!
-(We'd even eat it for lunch or brinner.)
+Add a side of Pan Fried Potatoes to make it extra filling.

 Looking for more plant based breakfast ideas?